cmartin/msPVA/README.md

 ```

 ### Or you download the source file and run it directly
-In this case, you need the raw R file at : https://raw.githubusercontent.com/cmartin/msPVA/master/R/MultisitePVA.R
+In this case, you need download [the raw R file](https://raw.githubusercontent.com/cmartin/msPVA/master/R/MultisitePVA.R)
 and then execute :
 ```{r}
 source("MultisitePVA.R")